 Become an Impact Employer

-For 35 years, JFF’s focus has been on helping to create economic opportunity and mobility for all Americans.
-We’re applying this expertise to inspire and support companies in joining a growing corporate movement to prioritize worker well-being alongside traditional business performance.
+For nearly 40 years, JFF has focused on helping to create economic opportunity and mobility for all Americans.
+We’re applying the expertise we’ve developed to inspire and support companies in joining a growing corporate movement to prioritize worker well-being alongside traditional business performance.